Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

     - Column must have data.
 ------------------------------------------------------------------------------
 ### Create Table
-We create a table using the following command
+We create a table using the following command:
 ``` SQL
 CREATE TABLE <table name>(
     column1 datatype constraint,